JuliaLang/Pkg.jl/docs/src/creating-packages.md

     This section only applies to Julia 1.2 and above.
 For specifying test dependencies on previous Julia versions, see [Test-specific dependencies in Julia 1.0 and 1.1](@ref).

+!!! note
+    The exact interaction between `Project.toml`, `test/Project.toml` and their corresponding `Manifest.toml`s are not fully worked out, and may be subject to change in future versions.
+    The old method of adding test-specific dependencies, described in the next section, will therefore be supported throughout all Julia 1.X releases.

 In Julia 1.2 and later the test environment is given by `test/Project.toml`.
 Thus, when running tests, this will be the active project, and only dependencies to the `test/Project.toml` project can be used.
 Note that Pkg will add the tested package itself implictly.